 The following list is meant to provide an overview of our staff’s main research interests.
-Please refer to each colleague’s personal homepage for further information and more complete bibliographies.
+Please refer to each colleague’s profile for further information and more complete bibliographies.

 Prof. Michael W. Dunne graduated with a BA in English and Philosophy, followed by an MA with a specialization in metaphysics (both from UCD).
 He then went to Italy, where he specialized in computational linguistics and graduated from the Gregorian University, Rome, with a licentiate in metaphysics and philosophy of science.
 He defended his doctoral thesis at the Gregorian University on Peter of Ireland, an Irish medieval philosopher who taught at the University of Naples in the thirteenth century.
 Thereafter, Prof. Dunne made the Irish philosophers of the medieval and early modern periods his particular research interest, becoming an internationally recognised scholar in the field.
 In addition, he has published on philosophy of religion, politics, toleration and rights, friendship theory, and many other philosophical questions.